someElseIsHere/mcef-1.16.5/README.md

 *This mod will not work on Android.

 ## For Players
 This is the source code for MCEF.
-You can find the download for the mod on CurseForge.
+[You can find the download for the mod on CurseForge.](https://legacy.curseforge.com/minecraft/mc-mods/mcef)

-TODO: LINK.

 ## For Modders
 MCEF is LGPL, as long as your project doesn't modify or include MCEF source code, you can choose a different license.
 Read the full license in the LICENSE file in this directory.